GPU Programming

 • After six weeks, lectures and Recitations will cease, although office hours will continue, allowing you to focus on your approximately four-week projects.
 Office hours may change to "appointment style."

 • Final project deadlines.
-Final projects are due Friday June 9 for seniors and grad students, and June 16 for everyone else.
+Final gpu demo projects are due Friday June 7 for seniors and grad students, and June 14 for everyone else.

 Most office hours will be live, TBA, but some will also on Zoom, every week.
 Times are in Pacific Time, TBA.